vinutmaradur/Movie_Recommendation_System/README.md

 - **Hybrid Approach**: Combines both collaborative and content-based filtering methods to generate better recommendations.
 - **Data Visualization**: Includes visualizations to analyze the movie ratings, distribution, and recommendations.

+## About Dataset

+TMDB 5000 Movie Dataset
+The TMDB 5000 Movie Dataset is a dataset available on Kaggle, containing detailed information about 5,000 movies from The Movie Database (TMDb).
+This dataset is widely used in machine learning, data science, and movie recommendation projects.

+Dataset Overview:
+Source: The dataset is sourced from The Movie Database (TMDb), a popular community-driven movie database.
+Size: The dataset contains data for 5,000 movies.
+Content: The dataset includes a variety of features related to movies, such as:
+Movie Title: Name of the movie.
+Overview: A brief description of the movie.
+Genres: A list of genres associated with each movie (e.g., Action, Comedy, Drama).
+Release Date: The release date of the movie.
+Popularity: A measure of how popular the movie is.
+Vote Average: The average rating for the movie.
+Vote Count: The number of votes the movie received.
+Budget: The budget allocated for the movie.
+Revenue: The revenue earned by the movie.
+Production Companies: The companies involved in producing the movie.
+Cast and Crew: Information about the actors, directors, and other key personnel.
+Dataset Usage:
+The TMDB 5000 Movie Dataset is used for various tasks, such as:

+Movie Recommendation: Using features like genres, votes, and popularity to recommend movies to users.
+Predictive Analysis: Building models to predict movie success based on budget, genre, and cast.
+Data Visualization: Analyzing and visualizing data trends, such as the distribution of movie genres, revenue, or ratings over time.
+Example Data:
+Movie Title	Genre	Release Date	Popularity	Vote Average	Vote Count The Dark Knight	Action	2008-07-18	47.55	8.5	2226 Inception	Action	2010-07-16	38.74	8.2	1489
+Fight Club	Drama	1999-10-15	35.99	8.4	1994
+Dataset Link:
+You can access the TMDB 5000 Movie Dataset on Kaggle here.

 ## Requirements

 Before running the Movie Recommendation System, make sure you have the following libraries installed: